jprevc/news_crawlers/README.md

 This location will also be used to store all crawled items (cache), so program will be able to determine, whether a crawled item is new when crawling is run again.

-If NEWS_CRAWLERS_HOME variable is not set, home directory will be set to project root by default
+If NEWS_CRAWLERS_HOME variable is not set, home directory will be set to project root by default.

 Within this location, each created spider should have its own .yaml file named